PGY1 Pharmacy Residency

 Staffing Requirements

-PGY1 residents will independently staff approximately 20 weekends (~2 weekends per month) over the year.
-These responsibilities will include both clinical and distributive/operational roles during day and afternoon shifts.
+PGY1 residents will staff approximately 16 hours per weekend x 22 weekends (including 2 training weekends during orientation).
+This equates to approximately two weekends per month.
+Responsibilities will include both clinical and distributive/operational roles during day and afternoon shifts.
 All clinical staffing will be completed in the adult hospital, while the distributive/operational staffing will be completed in the adult hospital or the children and women's hospital.

 Each resident will work one 5-day major holiday block (Thanksgiving, Christmas, or New Year’s) and one 3-day minor holiday block (Labor Day or Memorial Day).
+The resident will have all other holiday blocks off as time away from residency.
 The residents will also staff 2 "gap days" between Christmas and New Year's - one as a staffing day, and one as a project day.
-The resident will have all other holiday blocks off as time away from residency.

 Mentorship Program

 PGY1 residents are assigned a residency advisory committee (RAC) mentor to help guide them through the year with graduation requirements.
-Residents also choose a preceptor mentor during orientation to touch base almost monthly on their well-being and other topics.
+Residents also choose a preceptor mentor during orientation to touch base routinely on their well-being, career preparation, and other topics.
 The RAC and chosen mentors work closely together to support the resident's progress and transition from student to resident learner.

 Wellness Program